wustl-data/wustl-data.github.io/docs/project/doc_guide.md

 This will add MkDocs to your project's dependencies.

-Follow the Getting Started guide on the MkDocs website to integrate MkDocs into your project.
+Follow the MkDocs [Getting Started](https://www.mkdocs.org/getting-started/) guide to integrate MkDocs into your project.
 These instructions, like many tutorials, show you how to "bootstrap" a new example MkDocs project from scratch.
 However, some of you may have already started your project and would like to add MkDocs to your existing codebase.
-If this is the case, I suggest thinking carefully about the instructions on the Getting Started page and translating the steps to your existing project.
+If this is the case, I suggest thinking carefully about the instructions on the Getting Started page and translating the steps to your existing project immediately.
 If you need to, examine the [configuration](https://www.mkdocs.org/user-guide/configuration/) page in the MkDocs documentation to see what options you can use to customize your project's documentation.

 ### Theming your documentation
 Add a custom theme to your MkDocs project to give your project some original flair.
 There are some prepackaged themes on the [MkDocs Community Wiki](https://github.com/mkdocs/mkdocs/wiki/MkDocs-Themes).
 Some themes provide a more distinct look out of the box.
 Others are more minimalistic and require more customization to get the look you want.
-I usually prefer using `mkdocs-material` for my projects and tweaking some basic settings, but you can use whatever theme you like.
+I usually prefer using [mkdocs-material](https://squidfunk.github.io/mkdocs-material/) for my projects and tweaking some basic settings, but you can use whatever theme you like.

 ### Using an API documentation generator